dgandiaga/TDL-frozen-lake/README.md

 * train-8x8
 * test-8x8

-For these versions I've used a small alpha and a high epsilon decay in order to encourage the exploration and make the agent robust to the noise.
-Convergence is much harder to achieve, so I have not been able to get a perfect result.
+For these versions I've used a **small alpha** and a **high epsilon decay** in order to encourage the exploration and make the agent robust to the noise.
+Convergence is much harder to achieve.

 Let's analyze the 4x4 example: